 My last day of work was fast approaching.
 Brian and I had been planning a trip to Italy for a few weeks before I started medical school.
 On the second day of the trip, Brian proposed.
 Definitely no shortness of breath that night.

 But to my dismay, it returned a week later, as we were hiking up the scenic trails in Cinque Terre, overlooking the pristine waters of the Ligurian Sea.
 This can’t be anxiety, I thought.

 What could I possibly be anxious about?
 I’m engaged to an amazing guy.
-I’m vacationing in Italy and literally staring at calming blue water.
+I’m vacationing in Italy and literally staring at the calming blue water.
 All my hard work finally paid off and despite some painful rejections, I’m going to a wonderful medical school.
 Life is good.
 This is not anxiety.

 What if I go to the emergency department and nothing is wrong?
 I would ruin our perfect trip.
 What if Brian gets mad at me and we have a huge fight?
-I move down to DC in a mere few days, and what if we don’t work it out before then?
+I move down to DC in a mere few days.
+What if we don’t work it out before then?
 Will he not want to marry me anymore?

-I survived the remainder of the trip and moving day arrived.
-I packed up and left everything in New York—my family, my friends, Brian, and our dog.
+I survived the remainder of the trip and then moving day arrived.
+I packed up and left everything in New York including my family, my friends, Brian, and our dog.